canonical/k8s-snap/docs/src/explanation/about.md

 ## Can I use it to make a cluster?

 Yes.
-Canonical Kubernetes is designed to be emminently scalable.
+Canonical Kubernetes is designed to be eminently scalable.
 You can start with a single node and add more as and when the need arises.
 Scale up or down at any time.
 Systems with more than three nodes will automatically become Highly Available.